Phone Booth (film): Home media and rights

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Phone Booth was one of the films included in the deal.
+Disney made it available to stream on Hulu, one of the additional assets they acquired from Fox in 2019.
+In certain territories without Hulu, it was made available on the streaming service Disney+.

 Reception

 Box office

 The film grossed $46.5 million in the United States and $51.3 million internationally for a total gross of $97.8 million, from a $13 million production budget.